persimmonious/minimodal/README.md

 A minimalist text editor implemented in Rust.
+(WIP)